metanorma/ruby-packer/README.md

 - Works on Linux, Mac and Windows
 - Creates a binary distribution of your application
 - Supports natively any form of `require` and `load`, including dynamic ones (e.g. `load(my_path + 'x.rb'`)
-- Features zero-config auto-update capabilities to make your compiled project to stay updated
 - Native C extensions are fully supported
 - Rails applications are fully supported
 - Open Source, MIT Licensed